mk-pmb/ubborg-sysd-mountpoint-js/README.md

 * `mountOnDemand`: Boolean, default: `false`.
   If enabled, systemd will mount an autofs onto the mountpoint, which will mount the device as soon as someone tries to access the autofs.
+  * `idleSec`: After which timespan of idleness systemd should umount the device.
+(The autofs should remain.)
+    See systemd docs about `TimeoutIdleSec` for details.
 * `mountOnDetect`: Boolean, default: `false`.
   Whether the device shall be mounted as soon as it becomes available.
   * If this is the only reason for mounting it, then the mountpoint should